A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Confidential Intake

 Share your situation through our secure online intake.
-We review assets, family structure, and goals before we speak.

 02